 According to supporters of the bill, PACTPA eliminates about 90% of the toxins in the food supply and addresses the emergency exemptions and conditional registrations which have allowed 60% of the agrochemicals on the market to be used for decades without any safety testing.

 Each year, the United States uses over a billion pounds of pesticides — nearly a fifth of worldwide use.
-Once they’re approved, pesticides often remain on the market for decades, even when scientific evidence overwhelmingly shows a pesticide is causing harm to people or the environment.
+Once they’re approved, pesticides often remain on the market for decades.
+That’s true even when scientific evidence overwhelmingly shows a pesticide is causing harm to people or the environment.
 In 2017 and 2018, the Environmental Protection Agency registered more than 100 pesticides containing ingredients widely considered to be dangerous.

 Approximately one-third of annual U.S. pesticide use — over 300 million pounds from 85 different pesticides — comes from pesticides that are banned in the European Union.
-The pesticide regulation statute, the Federal Insecticide, Fungicide and Rodenticide Act of 1972 (FIFRA), contains many loopholes that put the interests of the pesticide industry above the health and safety of people and our environment.
+The pesticide regulation statute, the Federal Insecticide, Fungicide and Rodenticide Act of 1972 (FIFRA), contains many loopholes.
+Those loopholes put the interests of the pesticide industry above the health and safety of people and our environment.

 The Protect America’s Children from Toxic Pesticides Act of 2020 (PACTPA) from Sen. Tom Udall (D-N.M.) and Rep. Joe Neguse (D-Colo.), would provide desperately-needed improvement to FIFRA that would better protect people and the environment and calls for the following:

 - Bans some of the most damaging pesticides.
 These are scientifically known to cause significant harm to people and the environment.
 The list includes organophosphates, neonicotinoids, and paraquat.

 - Closes loopholes in emergency exemption regulation